History of Bobby Bones in Timeline

 September 28, 2013: Guinness World Record

-On September 28, 2013, Bobby Bones and his team set the Guinness World Record for "Most hunger relief meals packaged in one hour (team)".
+On September 28, 2013, Bobby Bones and his crew were part of a team that set the Guinness World Record for "Most hunger relief meals packaged in one hour (team)".

-On April 6, 2014, Bobby Bones, Amy, and Lunchbox won the Academy of Country Music Award for National On-Air Personality of the Year.
+On April 6, 2014, Bobby Bones, Amy, and Lunchbox won their first Academy of Country Music Award for National On-Air Personality of the Year.

-In October 2014, Bobby Bones accidentally triggered the Emergency Alert System (EAS) during a rant about an erroneous EAS test, causing disruptions on AT&T U-verse boxes nationwide.
+In October 2014, Bobby Bones accidentally triggered the Emergency Alert System by playing EAS tones during an on-air rant about an erroneous EAS test.
+The incident caused widespread issues, affecting AT&T U-verse boxes nationwide.

 In 2014, Bobby Bones' mother passed away at the age of 49 after struggling with addiction.

-In May 2015, iHeartMedia, Bobby Bones' employer, paid a $1 million fine to the FCC due to the EAS incident and removed all EAS sound effects from their sound library.
+In May 2015, Bobby Bones's employer iHeartMedia paid a $1 million FCC fine due to the October 2014 EAS incident and removed all EAS sound effects from their nationwide sound library.

-On August 5, 2015, Bobby Bones filed a trademark application for the phrase 'Make America Great Again'.
+On August 5, 2015, Bobby Bones filed a trademark application for the rights to the phrase "Make America Great Again".

 May 17, 2016: Release of 'Bare Bones, I'm Not Lonely If You're Reading This Book'

-On May 17, 2016, Bobby Bones released his first book entitled 'Bare Bones, I'm Not Lonely If You're Reading This Book'.
+On May 17, 2016, Bobby Bones released his first book titled "Bare Bones, I'm Not Lonely If You're Reading This Book".

 Bare Bones: I'm Not Lonely If You're Reading This Book